Posti's impact on climate change

 However, a kilometer that is never driven produces the least emissions.
 Therefore, we continuously develop route optimization with target-oriented route planning and driving styles, as well as filling rates and packaging—as an inefficiently packed vehicle and transporting air between parcels or inside transport packages causes unnecessary driving.

 Our properties from warehouses to distribution-fulfillment centers and service points — more than 500 operating locations in all — consumed approximately 78 GWh of electricity and approximately 59 GWh of district heat in all of our countries of operation combined last year.
 We constantly monitor energy efficiency in the buildings covered by our own energy contracts.
 Many of our small operating locations are leased, and energy is included in the lease agreement.
 For these, we estimate the consumption in our reporting.
 The total energy consumption of our properties decreased by 4% in 2022, even though we acquired new properties through acquisitions.

-All of the electricity we consume in Finland is renewable — we also buy guarantees of origin for the properties in which electricity is included in the rent.
+All of the electricity we consume in Finland is fossil-free — we also buy guarantees of origin for the properties in which electricity is included in the rent.
 The electricity used in Sweden and Norway is renewable, with the exception of the offices where electricity is included in the rent.
 The electricity used in some of our properties in Estonia and Lithuania is renewable.
 Altogether, almost 98% of the electricity we purchased was renewable in 2022.
 We also produce some electricity with solar power ourselves, and we are investigating the expansion of own renewable electricity production.

 We started using renewable district heating in Finland and Sweden in 2021, and in 2022, we connected new sites to the renewable district heating network.
 The share of renewable district heating exceeded the amount of non-renewable district heating for the first time in December 2022.
 42% of the district heating consumption during the year was renewable.